Understanding React Hooks: JavaScript Fundamentals

 If you have used React, you have used closures:

-function is a closure.
-When the function onClick
+The onClick function is a closure.
+When the function onClick is created, it

 "retains" the value of the variable count at this moment.
 On the first render,